-The Civil Division is the primary trial court for civil and equity actions, (excluding family matters), including but not limited to tort actions, in the District of Columbia.
-The Civil Division has three branches: the Civil Actions Branch, the Landlord and Tenant Branch, and the Small Claims and Conciliation Branch.
+The Civil Division is the primary trial court for civil and equity actions, including but not limited to tort actions, in the District of Columbia.
+The Civil Division has four branches: Civil Actions Branch, Quality Review Branch, Landlord and Tenant Branch and Small Claims and Conciliation Branch.
 Because of the nature and purpose of this publication, most of the discussion herein is applicable to proceedings in the Civil Division unless otherwise specified.